 The Association of Churchill Fellows, founded in 1969, is an honorary society of people dedicated to the development and use of the National Churchill Museum at Westminster College.
 Past Fellows inductees included Churchill's grandson, Winston Churchill, Walter Cronkite; President Dwight D. Eisenhower; Sir David Cannadine, Lady Mary Soames; British Prime Minister Margaret Thatcher, Sir Martin Gilbert, International Churchill Society Chairman Laurence Geller; and the Right Honorable Earl Mountbatten of Burma.

 “For nearly 50 years, the National Churchill Museum at Westminster College has honored annually leaders in academia, business and statecraft as we recognize Churchill Fellows,” says Timothy Riley, Sandra L. and Monroe E. Trout Director and Chief Curator of the National Churchill Museum.
-“We will do so again this year during Churchill Fellows Weekend with a special focus on Churchill and Israel, a rich and historic topic.
-We could not be more pleased to have His Excellency Ron Dermer, the Ambassador of Israel, with us for the occasion.”
+“We did so again this year during Churchill Fellows Weekend with a special focus on Churchill and Israel, a rich and historic topic.”

 Winston Churchill was an early proponent for re-establishing a Jewish state in Israel and supported the World War I Balfour Declaration, a public statement issued by the British government in support of the establishment of a “national home for the Jewish people” in Palestine.
 Following World War I, he was involved in reshaping the Middle East and establishing Iraq.